Mollification of the Fourth Moment of Dirichlet L-functions: Introduction

 for some function $\mathcal{F}(s,\ell_1,\ell_2;q)$ (c.f. \eqref{DefinitionMathcalF}).
 A critical feature of this term is that the $q^s$ has disappeared, making it impossible to evaluate the integral by standard contour shift on the left.
 The situation is similar to that of § 4.3 in \cite{mollification2000} where they study mollification of automorphic $L$-functions.
 Fortunately, using the functional equation for the Riemann zeta function, a crucial trigonometric identity for the gamma function (c.f. \eqref{CrucialIdentity}) and a careful analysis of a Dirichlet series involving the $\ell_i'$s variables, we show that the integrand is odd and therefore, we are able to evaluate explicitly this integral through a residue at $s=0$ (see Lemma \ref{LemmaParity} and Proposition \ref{PropositionParity}).
+Computing such contour integral exactly using the symmetry properties of the integrand was also observed in the work of Soundararajan \cite{sound}.

 For the rest of this outline, we only consider the case $d=q$ in \eqref{IntroODT} and we put this off-diagonal main term aside by writing

 We mention that $\mathcal{OD}^{MT}$ becomes small when $N\gg M$.
 More precisely, we prove in Lemma \ref{LemmeAdding}